noipcom/linux-update-client-docker/README.md

 Note: There are additional Environment Variables which can be viewed by running `docker run noip-duc --help`.

+3b.
+To restart in the backgorund autmatically, use the docker compose script:

+`docker compose up -d`

+To stop the service run:

+`docker compose down`

 ### DDNS Keys
 [DDNS Keys](https://www.noip.com/support/knowledgebase/how-to-setup-and-use-a-ddns-key) are a feature introduced by No-IP to make updating a hostname more secure.
 It works by creating a brand new, randomly generated username and password for each hostname.